 Taj Bangalore, located opposite the Terminal, offers a range of luxurious rooms, restaurants and banquet facilities.
 For more information visit https://www.bengaluruairport.com/travellers/at-the-airport/relax/taj-by-blr.html

-As per the GoK circular dated Feb 20, 2021, passengers arriving from UK, Brazil and South Africa should:
+As per the GoK circular dated September 1, 2021, the following guidelines will be ensured for all passengers arriving from Kerala:

-As per the GoK circular dated Feb 20, 2021, a negative RT-PCR report - not older than 72 hours - is mandatory for all passengers arriving from Kerala.
-The negative report will be verified by the airline staff at the time of boarding.
+As per the GoK circular dated July 31, 2021, a negative RT-PCR report not older than 72 hours is mandatory - irrespective of vaccination status - for all passengers arriving from Maharashtra.
+The document will be verified by the airline staff at the time of boarding.

 As per the circular issued by Ministry of Health & Family Welfare, Govt. of India on August 2, 2020 the following guidelines are applicable for international passengers.

 All international passengers arriving at BLR Airport must submit the Air Suvidha self-reporting form on the online portal https://www.newdelhiairport.in/airsuvidha/apho-registration at least 72 hours before the scheduled travel.

 Air Suvidha is an online system for international passengers to submit the form and declare their current health status.
 This form is mandatory and should be filled prior to boarding.
 In case of any exemption requests from standard quarantine procedures, the appropriate category needs to be updated with relevant documents.

 The safety of passengers is our top priority.

 Supported by well-trained housekeeping staff, sanitising and deep cleaning of the terminal is on round the clock.
 It includes hourly sanitisation, and fumigation every 6 hours.

 Hand sanitisers are available at 400+ locations within the Airport.